dragonwasrobot/dragonwasrobot.github.io/_posts/2015-09-26-an-interpreter-a-compiler-and-a-virtual-machine.md

 ### 5. Compiler

-Having introduced our set of bytecode instructions and seen how these can be executed on a virtual stack machine, we are finally ready to define a compiler that takes our arithmetic expression language as its input and generates a bytecode program as its output.
+Having introduced the needed set of bytecode instructions and seen how these can be executed on a virtual stack machine, we are finally ready to define a compiler that takes our arithmetic expression language as its input and generates a bytecode program as its output.

 Returning to the constructors of our `arithmetic_expression` language, we can turn each of these into one or more bytecode instructions: